 - Parking notice*

 If you are travelling by car you will need to display your parking notice clearly on your dashboard and you will be directed to any available spaces when you arrive at the main entrance.
-If you have not received your Parking Notice by post, please download a copy, print and bring this with you.
+Please download a copy, print and bring this with you.

 Please bring a couple of pens with you.